spiffe/helm-charts-hardened/examples/tornjak/README.md

 kubectl -n spire-server port-forward service/spire-tornjak-frontend 3000:3000
 ```

-You can now access Tornjak at [localhost:3000](http://localhost:3000).
+You can now access Tornjak with your browser at [localhost:3000](http://localhost:3000).

 See [values.yaml](./values.yaml) for more details on the chart configurations to achieve this setup.